 While being significantly regulated by healthcare law, mhealth patient engagement increases interest in access to healthcare resources yet are in high demand.
 Depending on your target audience (patients, healthcare organizations, or insurance companies), the mobile health business model will differ.
 How to choose an effective mobile health revenue model?
 Which direction is more beneficial mhealth vs telehealth.
 Find everything you need to know on mHealth business revenue models, which types of mhealth app will be the most beneficial for your business, and the healthcare app development trends in the article below.

-Types of mHealth Business Models
+Types of Business Models in Healthcare

 When it comes to the mhealth business, there is no one-size-fits-all solution.
 Some patients try to figure out the difference between mHealth vs telemhealth. mHealth vs Telehealth.
 All mhealth app business models are different.
-The model you choose depends on your target audience, business goals, and the resources you already possess.
+The revenue model you choose depends on your target audience, business goals, and the resources you already possess.

-The ‘freemium’ model is one of the most common mhealth business models.
+The ‘freemium’ model is one of the most common mobile health business models.
 In this model, the app developer beta-tests the product by attracting a vast target audience.
 This approach is especially popular among game developers when a newly launched game is a product the online community uses and posts reviews about.
 The further stage is upgrades for fees, for instance, a no-ad option.

 Legacy Approach or Licensure Model

 In general, licensing is a traditional approach when it comes to agreements between the tech giants and new players in the industry.
-This type is among perfect mhealth business models for apps requiring the collection of customers’ personal data.
+This type is among perfect business models for healthcare apps requiring the collection of customers’ personal data.
 New startups that choose to cooperate with already existing IT products or so-called ‘legacy’ products get a right to use the software tools legally while paying a low use fee.
 By doing so, both sides benefit from the business agreement.